 Many people live their lives without worrying about prioritizing tasks in their daily planners.
 So why should you?

-When you go with the flow and ignore planning or prioritizing, you often feel that:
+When you go with the flow and ignore planning in schedule calendar planner or prioritizing, you often feel that:

 - You are constantly playing catch-up

 - You are failing at your goals